CLIP Is Also a Good Teacher: A New Learning Framework for Inductive Zero-shot Semantic Segmentation: Methods

 \subsection{Global Learning Module}

-CLIP \cite{clip} with the backbone of ViT \cite{vit}, as one of the most famous Vision-Language models, is trained by aligning the features between the whole images and their corresponding text pairs, which indicates that only the CLS token plays the role of bridging the gap between vision and text.
-Therefore, to fully take advantage of the CLS token, we carefully design the Global Learning Module (GLM) inspired by the self-attention structure \cite{transformer,non-local}.
-The structure of GLM is depicted in Figure \ref{globalmodule}.
+CLIP \cite{clip}, as one of the most famous Vision-Language Models (VLMs), is trained by aligning the CLS token corresponding to the whole images and ground truth text pairs, which indicates that only the CLS token plays the role of bridging the gap between vision and text.
+Therefore, to transfer the knowledge into image encoders \textbf{designed for segmentation instead of classification}, we design the Global Learning Module (GLM) inspired by the self-attention structure \cite{transformer,non-local}.

-The core design of GLM is a self-attention-based weighted sum among the dense features output by the segmentation model.
-Specifically, an input image is fed into a trainable segmentation model and a frozen CLIP visual encoder to obtain the dense features $\mathcal{R}^{B*C*L}$ and the CLS token $\mathcal{S}^{B*C}$ where $B$ indicates the batch number, $C$ is the channel number of output representations and $L=H*W$ is the multiplication of the height and width of dense features.
-Different from all the existing self-attention-based methods \cite{transformer,non-local,vit}, we do not introduce any trainable parameters to produce \textbf{Q}, \textbf{K}, and \textbf{V}.
-The CLS tokens act as the \textbf{Q} directly and dense features as \textbf{K} and \textbf{V}.
-The weight $W$ is generated by the inner product of $\mathcal{S}$ and $\mathcal{R}$:
+The core design of GLM aims to align between the dense features from the image encoder and the CLS token from the CLIP visual encoder.
+Specifically, an input image is fed into a trainable image encoder and a frozen CLIP visual encoder separately to obtain the dense features $\mathcal{R}^{B\times C\times L}$ and the CLS token $\mathcal{S}^{B\times C}$ where $B$ indicates the batch size, $C$ is the channel number of output representations and $L=H\times W$ is the multiplication of the height and width of dense features.
+Different from all the existing self-attention-based methods \cite{transformer,non-local,vit}, we do not introduce any trainable parameters to produce $\mathcal{Q}$, $\mathcal{K}$, and $\mathcal{V}$.
+The CLS tokens act as the $\mathcal{Q}$ directly and dense features as $\mathcal{K}$ and $\mathcal{V}$.
+The weight $\mathcal{W}$ is generated by the batch matrix multiply: